Nashville Murder Defense Lawyer

 What penalties could I face for a murder conviction in Tennessee?

 Penalties vary by charge.
 First-degree murder can lead to life in prison or the death penalty.
 Second-degree murder carries 15-60 years, while manslaughter and other homicide charges range from 2-15 years.
-Legal representation is crucial to navigating these severe outcomes.
+Legal representation from a murder defense lawyer is crucial.

 How can a murder defense lawyer help with my case?